Similarities and Difference between Java and C++

 - Android and Mobile application development.

 - Applications of Java are in embedded technologies like SIM cards, disk players, TV, etc.

-- Java EE (Enterprise Edition) provides API and runtime environment for running large enterprise software.
+- Java EE (Enterprise Edition) provides an API and runtime environment for running large enterprise software.

-- Environment: C++ is Platform dependent while Java is the platform-independent programming language.
+Environment: C++ is a Platform dependent while Java is a platform-independent programming language.
 We have to write and run C++ code on the same platform.
 Java has the WORA (Write Once and Run Everywhere) feature by which we can write our code in one platform once and we can run the code anywhere.

 |First Release||On May 23, 1995||In October 1985|